Understanding of enzymes catalysis

 ||10407 10602 10603|

-Here, we will study stereoselectivity of this enzyme and its mutants, and the reasons for such selection by means of electron valence bond (EVB) approach.
+Here, we will continue studying stereoselectivity of this enzyme and its mutant variants, and explain their distinct catalytic efficiency by means of electron valence bond (EVB) approach.
+We are also going to study other enzymes and their conformational changes with connection to catalytic rates.
 To have trustable results and reasonable statistics, we perform simulations of many replicas.
-For this reason, we ask for 200000 cpu hours per month.